OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 After we converted the inputs to something that our simulator can work with, we let it finally perform its next simulation step.

-The return value ``time + 60`` tells mosaik that we wish to perform the next step in one minute (in simulation time).
+The return value ``time + 1`` tells mosaik that we wish to perform the next step in one second (in simulation time), as the *time_resolution* is 1.
+(second per integer step).
+Instead of using a fixed (hardcoded) step size you can easily implement any other stepping behavior.

 get_data()